JDHProjects/salami/assets/gold/README.md

-create a file called gold.json here
+create a file called gold.json here containing only the following data:

+{

+}